 Divorcing a bipolar spouse becomes more complex if children are involved.
 “Clients also have to be very aware of the amount of time the bi-polar parent has with the children as they can be often making irresponsible decisions, putting the children in emotional or physical danger,” says Price.
 “There may be accusations regarding who is ‘fit’ when there are children involved,” adds Coleman.
 “A mental health professional may be asked to perform a court-ordered evaluation.
 A mental health evaluation often involves a personal interview and possibly submission of psychological tests or questionnaires.
 A summary evaluation is submitted to the court.”
 For Marshall-Watts divorcing her bi-polar spouse has been slow going, and she expects it will get messy.
 “The end battle could be bloody,” she says.

 Pro Tips: How to Divorce your Bi-Polar Spouse

 In a settlement with someone who has bi-polar disorder, Rosenwald Smith recommends taking what you can now: “It is better to take money upfront than to get it over the years.
 You know that you have got your share of equitable distribution that way.”

 2. Manage Your Own Anxiety.

-“If possible, try to be supportive of your bipolar spouse by managing your anxiety and keeping potentially distressful situations to a minimum,” Burchell suggests.
+“If possible, try to be supportive of your bipolar spouse by managing your anxiety and keeping potentially distressing situations to a minimum,” Burchell suggests.

-“Have the vast majority and sometimes all communication be through the attorneys,” Price advises.
+“Have the vast majority, and perhaps all, communication through the attorneys,” Price advises.